-The 3.2-foot SLR-XA incorporates a future-year coastal erosion line (essentially the model's prediction of a new coastline) as well as areas of flooding inundation based on wave action from the sea or from water mauka of the coastline.
-Where Honoapi'ilani Highway is within the project area, SLR-XA coastal erosion modeling indicates that the number of emergency repairs and service disruptions would increase because the effects of climate change and sea level rise exacerbate the frequency and severity of flooding.
+The 3.2-foot Sea Level Rise Exposure Area (SLR-XA) incorporates a future-year coastal erosion line as well as areas of flooding inundation based on wave action from the sea or from water mauka of the coastline.
+Where Honoapi'ilani Highway is within the project area, SLR-XA coastal erosion modeling indicates that the number of emergency repairs and service disruptions would increase because the effects of sea level rise exacerbate the frequency and severity of flooding.